SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dx/shipping-accounts-5.md

 6. After entering all the required information, select ![alt text](https://files.readme.io/721eb0f8be0c99a924b61cbca6496517d03fcbbf235aa0c3d579c60b3131df2a-add_shipping_account_button_2.png).

 Once done, you have now successfully added a shipping account.
-You can now [add a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location) to your new shipping account.
+You can now start shipping with it.

 > 📘 *Note*
 >
 > *Shipping account(s) can be added and managed via API.
-For more information, refer to the [API References](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) section.*
+For more information, refer to the[API References](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) section.*

 ### See also